Set Current Location

 Located within the Gadagne museum, this museum's exhibit is all about France's best-known puppet - Guignol, created in Lyon in 1908 by the silk worker Laurent Mourguet.
 Mourguet was the inspiration behind Lyon's satirical street theater, thanks to his three creations - Guignol, Madelon and Gnafron, who poked fun at the forces of law and order and the king.
 The museum depicts the evolution of Guignol and Company, both through their performances and the ways in which they were made.
 Additional puppets from around the world are also on display.

 The Musée des Miniatures et Décors de Cinéma (Museum of Miniatures and Cinematic Decorations) is an astonishing little private museum on Rue Saint Jean.
 It is of international standing and children will love the numerous games and dollhouses, while adults will appreciate the reconstruction of the famous theater and restaurant on site.
 Model makers will gasp in admiration at the skill and patient dexterity displayed at the huge number of exhibits lining the place.
 In short, this museum will be enjoyed by everyone!
 Check website for admission and concession details.

 During the early-Christian era and the beginnings of the Western church, the word "ecclesia", the bishop's church, was used instead of cathedral.
 Archaeological excavations between 1973 and 1977 brought to light Lyon's Episcopalian church complex in this area.
-Three churches and a surrounding wall were built in the 4th century: Sainte-Croix church where catechumen or novices (unbaptised followers) were taught, St Etienne baptistry where the faithful were baptised and the "ecclesia" where the Bishop welcomed the baptised.
-In Carolingian times, baptisms took place in the main church where baptismal fonts were used instead of the tanks in the baptistry.
+Three churches and a surrounding wall were built in the 4th century: Sainte-Croix church where catechumen or novices (unbaptized followers) were taught, St Etienne baptistery where the faithful were baptized and the "ecclesia" where the Bishop welcomed the baptized.
+In Carolingian times, baptisms took place in the main church where baptismal fonts were used instead of the tanks in the baptistery.
 The history and evolution of this garden can be seen in the restored relics such as the foundations of Sainte-Croix and Saint Etienne, the baptismal tank where the faithful were immersed and part of the surrounding wall was built in the 6th century with the remains of Roman monuments (some still bear inscriptions).